What is the problem?

 - Considering the proportionality of detention and the use of alternatives to pre-trial detention;

-- Enabling detainees are given the best opportunity to prepare for trial, through safeguarding detention conditions.
+- Ensuring detainees are given the best opportunity to prepare for trial, through safeguarding detention conditions.

 What are we doing?

 Fair Trials is passionate about preventing the unjustified and excessive use of pre-trial detention.
 Funded by the EU Commission, we are:

 - Calling on the EU to put in place clear minimum standards limiting pre-trial detention to cases where it is properly justified, requiring the more effective use of alternatives and requiring proper, regular reviews of decisions to detain;